sugaroverflow/mailchimp_memberCount/README.md

 ##Mailchimp Member count
-This is a quick python script that parses your Mailchimp API call (for a particular list) for the subscriber count and returns it.
+This is a quick python script that parses your Mailchimp API call (for a particular list) and returns the # of subscribers

 ####Built on
 Uses the [urllib2](https://docs.python.org/2/library/urllib2.html) and [json](https://docs.python.org/2/library/json.html) python libraries.